U.S. Airline Pet Policy Guide: Fly With Your Pets Stress-Free

 United allows pets to travel in-cabin on United and United Express as long as destinations allow it.
 International travel bookings for pets must be made over the phone to confirm country restrictions.

 Note that United partners with several large airlines.
-If your itinerary includes segments that aren’t serviced by United, you’ll need to check the requirements with each one.
+If your itinerary includes segments that United doesn’t service, you’ll need to check the requirements with each one.

-United no longer flies pets in cargo through their PetSafe program with the exception of active U.S. military, their spouses, or State Department Foreign Service Personnel.
+United no longer flies pets in cargo through its PetSafe program, with the exception of active U.S. military personnel, their spouses, or State Department Foreign Service Personnel.
 Eligible pets must still meet health certificate and kennel requirements.

 In-Cabin